DE-romane/Build-an-ETL-pipeline-using-SSIS/README.md

 # Build an ETL pipeline using SSIS
-This project provides a starting point for building an ETL pipeline using SQL Server Integration Services (SSIS) in Visual Studio 2019.
+Building an ETL (Extract, Transform, Load) pipeline using SQL Server Integration Services (SSIS) in Visual Studio 2019 offers a robust framework for data integration, transformation, and loading tasks
-# Goal
-The primary goal of the project is to provide a basic solution for anyone who is building a new ETL pipeline using SSIS.

 # Prerequisites
 * Visual Studio 2019 installed.
 Note Visual Studio 2017 works slightly different regarding SSIS and this article may not work exactly for Visual Studio 2017.
 * <a href="https://www.mssqltips.com/sqlservertip/6481/install-sql-server-integration-services-in-visual-studio-2019/">Install SQL Server Integration Services in Visual Studio 2019 </a>